CDCgov/dibbs-text-to-code/packages/data-curation/README.md

 Contains .sql queries/files that are used to gather data from LOINC's RELMA database (MS-Access), as well as the resulting data files from said queries that are used to generate the end result data files used to create the TTC model(s).

 - Note: the ConsumerName.csv should be updated whenever other updates are being made to the various LOINC extract files to ensure we have all the latest information for the Consumer Name field for the various LOINC codes.
+To get or update this file from LOINC follow the instructions in [dependencies (see below)](#dependencies)

 ## Data Files